Hot Weather Shipping FAQ

 How long do ice packs last?

-Ice packs won’t last no longer than three days, on average.
+Ice packs won’t last no longer than two to three days, on average.
 In extremely hot temperatures, ice packs may last only two days.
 Surprise bonus: the ice packs are reusable once you get them and make a perfect accompaniment for a lunch bag, picnic basket or cooler.

 Which candies are the most perishable?